 If your travel company has cancelled your trip because of COVID-19, then it will often be their responsibility to offer you an alternative holiday.

 If you rebook a holiday, we can:

-- Change your single trip policy start date as long as it falls within 18 months from the date you bought your policy, or 24 months if you bought your policy from 29 April 2021.
-(If there is a significant change in your policy, like extending your trip duration, there may be an additional charge.)
+- Change your single trip policy start date as long as it falls within 18 months from the date you bought your policy, or 24 months if you bought your policy from 29 April 2021 and are eligible.
+(There may be a charge for changes to your policy.)